httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 This document contains non-normative examples of partial and complete HTTP messages.
 Some examples use a single trailing backslash '\' to indicate line wrapping for long values, as per {{!RFC8792}}.
 The `\` character and leading spaces on wrapped lines are not part of the value.

 This document uses the following terminology from {{Section 3 of STRUCTURED-FIELDS}}
 to specify syntax and parsing: List, Inner List, Dictionary, String, Integer, Byte Sequence, and Boolean.
+This document uses the following ABNF rules from {{STRUCTURED-FIELDS}} where applicable: `sf-string`, `key`, `parameters`.

 ## Application of HTTP Message Signatures {#application}